C0nw0nk/Garrys-Mod-Anti-Cheat/README.md

 A Simple Anti Cheat

-For a decent Anti wallhack method just put into your command line "+sv_pure 1"
+For a decent Anti wallhack method just put into your servers launch command line "+sv_pure 1"